Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 • How good is the customer service experience at the tool's company?

-Step 6: Roll out your new quality assurance process
+6. Roll out your new quality assurance process

-In addition to a clear, agreed upon rubric, launching a successful QA process requires the right environment for the team to work in and training on how to review effectively.
+In addition to a clear, agreed-upon rubric, launching a successful QA process requires the right environment for the team to work in and training on how to review effectively.

+• Share your rubric and discuss quality as a team.
 As part of developing your rubric, you should be holding discussions with the team, listening to their perspectives, and coming to understand together what quality service looks like.
 That may also involve higher-level metrics like average response times, CSAT, and NPS.

+• Train reviewers on giving good feedback.
 Feedback should be specific and include suggestions for improvement when needed.
 Share examples of good feedback and unhelpful feedback.

+• Begin your review process.
 Try running the processes, keeping an eye out for any confusion, disengagement, or training issues.

+• Share feedback and take action.
 Use the review data to identify people or situations where quality could be improved, and share that feedback with the relevant people.

 Your quality assurance will need to be modified over time as your team structure, conversation volume, and underlying work change.
 The process should always be in service to the goal of delivering higher-quality help, so do not hesitate to modify it when you identify issues.